emo-bon/hackathon2022/handson_instructions.md

 ## Log in into the CCMAR HPC cluster

-To log in your student account, please open a terminal and run
+To log in to your account, please open a terminal and run

 ```bash=
     ssh <username>@ceta.ualg.pt